-When you or a loved one is in need of an appeals lawyer, it’s an emotional time.
+When you or a loved one is in need of a criminal appeals lawyer, it’s an emotional time.
 The need for an appeal means someone has already been convicted and sentenced.
 It seems that all hope is lost.
 Therefore, having an attorney who understands the delicate nature of appeals and the complicated process can help to ease the stress.

 After a conviction is not the time to fall apart, though.
 When it comes to overturning convictions or sentencing, time is of the essence.
 There is a limited window during which post-sentence motions and direct appeals must be filed, and delays may result in the loss of appellate rights, making certain aspects of a case more difficult or even impossible to challenge.